Aditi Sen De

-Aditi Sen De is an Indian scientist, a professor in quantum information and computation group at the Harish-Chandra Research Institute, Allahabad.
+Aditi Sen De (born 1 October 1974 in Kolkata, India) is an Indian scientist, a professor in quantum information and computation group at the Harish-Chandra Research Institute, Prayagraj.
 She is known for her research on quantum information and computation, quantum communication including quantum cryptography, quantum optics and many-body physics.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded her the Shanti Swarup Bhatnagar Prize for Science and Technology for her contributions to physical sciences in 2018.

 She is the first female physicist to be given this honour.
 In 2022, she was elected as a member of Indian Academy of Sciences and Indian National Science Academy.